-Microinverters are known for increasing output in shaded environments, but what about on a roof without shade?
+Micro inverters are known for increasing output in shaded environments, but what about on a roof without shade?
+Choosing between a micro inverter system vs a string inverter solar system is one of the main decisions you will have to make when going solar.

-Should you choose an Enphase System or go with a string inverter?
+Should you choose an Enphase Micro Inverter System vs a String Inverter?

-Let’s find out why so many Solaray customers are now choosing solar systems powered by revolutionary Enphase technology, even when they don’t have a shaded roof.
+Let’s find out why most Solaray customers choose solar systems powered by revolutionary Enphase technology, even when they don’t have a shaded roof.

-A solar inverter converts DC power from the solar panels to AC power that is compatible with your home.
-The inverter is the working part of the system, making it a critical component of the system as it is the component most likely to break.
+Let’s start with the basics, a solar inverter converts DC power from the solar panels to AC power that is compatible with your home.
+The inverter is the working part of the system, making it critical to the performance & reliability of your system as it is the component most likely to break.

-With a string inverter (or central inverter), a string of panels is connected in series.
+With a string inverter (or central inverter), panels are connected in series.
 This means the string is limited to the output of the worst performing panel.
 In series, the voltage of each panel is added together but not the current.
 It’s the inverter’s job to try and track the maximum power point, but it can only ‘see’ a string of panels, it doesn’t know how much power each panel is producing.

 Solar panels are manufactured with a power tolerance.
 Each manufacturer is different, however, the better brands tend to have a +3% range.
-For example, a 330W panel from LG Solar will be anything from 330W up to 340W.
+For example, a 345W panel from LG Solar will be anything from 345W up to 355W.
 The only way to take advantage of this is to have a system with panel-level output, otherwise, you will be outputting power at the rate of the worst panel in your array.
-At best this will be at the panels’ rating, at worst it may be much less.
+At best this will be at the panels’ rating, at worst it may be much less (see the next point for more on this).

 An independent study by CSIRO for Choice Magazine tested one panel from 15 of the most common solar panels available in Australia.
 During the test, they found that 12 out of the 15 panels performed under their claimed nominal power, some by as much as 10W.
 Because only one panel was used in the test, it was impossible to draw strong conclusions about certain brands, however, it certainly drew attention to the fact that there are some large inconsistencies between a manufacturer’s claimed nominal power and the real world output.
 For example, a 260W panel from one of the largest manufacturers in China scored a test result of 251W.
 This inconsistency highlights just how critical it is to have access to panel level monitoring (we will get to that).